RootsTech and Relatives at RootsTech - FAQ

 To add a relative to your contacts list, do the following:

-Step 1: On the View Relatives page, click on the name of the relative to be added to your contacts list.
+1. On the View Relatives page, click the name of the relative to be added to your contacts list.

-Step 2: A submenu will appear under the name of your relative.
-This submenu will include these options: Message, Relationship, and Contact.
+2. A submenu appears under the name of your relative.
+The submenu includes: Message, Relationship, and Contact.

-Step 3: To add your relative to your contacts list on FamilySearch, click the + Contact button.
-You will see a notification in the upper right portion of your screen that says "This person was added to your contacts list".
+3. To add your relative to your contacts list on FamilySearch, click the + Contact button.
+A notification in the upper right portion of the screen confirms, "This person was added to your contacts list".

-Step 4: To view your contacts list, click on your name at the top right of the FamilySearch screen, and from the drop-down menu, click Contacts.
-This will take you to the list of all the users you have added to your contacts list on FamilySearch.
+4. To view your contacts list, click your name at the top right of the FamilySearch screen.
+From the drop-down menu, click Contacts.
+A list of all the users you have added to your contacts list on FamilySearch appears.

 How do I remove someone from my contacts list?